quintans/goSQL/README.md

 ### Custom Functions

-The supplyied Translators do not have all possible functions of all the databases, but one can register quite easily any missing function or even a custom function.
+The supplied Translators do not have all possible functions of all the databases, but one can register quite easily any missing standard SQL function or even a custom function.

-The following steps demonstrates how to add to the MySQL Translator, and use a function that computes the difference in seconds between two dates.
+The following steps demonstrates how to add to the _Translator_, in this case MySQL, and use a function that computes the difference in seconds between two dates.

 1. Define the token name